-(a) Full-time faculty who teach for the Summer Session shall receive the same rate of compensation they received in the Summer Session 1972 or 1973 or his or her part-time rate, whichever is higher.

-(b) The full-time faculty part-time rate is defined and computed as follows:

-(i) The full-time faculty member's per annum salary divided by two (2x) times the total maximum per semester contact hour workload for that particular school or department as appropriate.
+- (a) Full-time faculty who teach for the Summer Session shall receive the same rate of compensation they received in the Summer Session 1972 or 1973 or his or her part-time rate, whichever is higher. - (b) The full-time faculty part-time rate is defined and computed as follows: - annum salary divided by two (2x) times the total maximum per semester contact hour workload for that particular school or department as appropriate.
 75% of that sum is the part-time rate for full-time faculty.
 Example: School of Liberal Arts and Sciences, 12 contact hours per semester is the maximum workload.
-Assuming an annual salary of \$23,500 divided by 2 times the maximum contact hour workload (2 x 12 = 24):
+Assuming an annual salary of \$28,800 divided by 2 times the maximum contact hour workload (2 x 12 = 24):

-$\frac{23,500}{24}$ = \$979.17 75% of \$979.17 = \$734.37
+$\frac{$28,800}{24}$ = \$1200.00 75% of \$1200.00 = \$900.00

-\$734.37 would be the per contact hour salary rate.
+\$900.00 would be the per contact hour salary rate.

-(c) Part-time faculty shall receive their present part-time rate or the rate they received during Summer School 1972 or 1973 whichever is higher.

-23.4 The Administration agrees that no course or section will be dropped in a capricious or arbitrary manner.
-It further agrees that no course or section will be dropped or cancelled if the income from student enrollment exceeds the cost of Summer School faculty salaries by 50%, within a given school.
+- (c) Part-time faculty shall receive their present part-time rate or the rate they received during Summer School 1972 or 1973 whichever is higher. - 23.4 The Administration agrees that no course or section will be dropped in a capricious or arbitrary manner.
+It further agrees that no course or section will be dropped or canceled if the income from student enrollment exceeds the cost of Summer School faculty salaries by 50%, within a given school.